 How do I know that someone close to me has a drug or alcohol problem?

 Addiction is a complex mental health disorder that can look different in different people.
 The best way to help a person overcome this devastating and potentially life-threatening disorder is by getting professional help.
 The medical staff at a drug rehab facility in Texas can diagnose substance use disorders and create a customized treatment plan for each individual.
 Some of the signs and symptoms that a loved one needs professional help at a drug or alcohol rehab facility include:

-- Using drugs or drink alcohol daily or even several times a day.
+- Using drugs or drinking alcohol daily or even several times a day.

 - Needing more of the substance over time to get the same effect.

 - Having trouble meeting work or school obligations.

 - Doing potentially risky things like driving under the influence.